codegenos/codegenos.github.io/content/posts/firefox-executable-not-found-in-path-flatpak-installation-linux.md

 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 ```

-We will create the bash file in the `/usr/local/bin` folder:
+We will create the `firefox` bash file that will execute `flatpak run org.mozilla.firefox` command in the `/usr/local/bin` folder (the file: `/usr/local/bin/firefox`):

 ### 1. Go to the folder